 Insulin resistance medication are sometimes a requirement when lifestyle changes including Insulin Resistance diet plans do not help.
 Examples include Phentermine (Adipex), Qsymia® (Phentermine + Topiramate) & Contrave® (Bupropion + Naltrexone) – which are available as pills (sometimes Bupropion or Topamax are used instead, because of the cost).

 This medicine is often use to treat excess facial hair growth in PCOS and insulin-resistant women.
 It is a diuretic and may cause potassium retention, so blood levels of potassium undergo periodic monitoring.
 In younger women, Spironolactone is given in combination with oral contraceptives because it may affect menses and if taken while pregnant, it may cause fetal damage.
 It takes several months to improve hair growth but is generally quite effective in doing so.

-Various other agents are useful in treating different aspects of Insulin Resistance syndrome.
+Various other insulin resistance medications are useful in treating different aspects of Insulin Resistance syndrome including insulin resistance weight loss.
 Through the use of ACE inhibitors or ARB agents, one can easily control their high blood pressure (hypertension).
-Cholesterol or triglyceride-lowering medicines are often need to reduce the risk of heart disease and stroke.
-Wellbutrin® (Bupropion) may be use if there is an element of depression (symptoms may be really mild such as fatigue, lack of motivation, stress eating).
+Cholesterol or triglyceride-lowering medicines are often needed to reduce the risk of heart disease and stroke.
+Wellbutrin® (Bupropion) may be used if there is an element of depression (symptoms may be really mild such as fatigue, lack of motivation, and stress eating).

 You should plan treatment with the help of your physician and then keep regular follow-ups.
-Remember, lifestyle changes are the best way to combat this condition and long-term changes are superior to short-term fads such as extreme carbohydrate restriction or liquid diets.
+Remember, lifestyle changes along with insulin resistance medication are the best way to combat this condition and long-term changes are superior to short-term fads such as extreme carbohydrate restriction or liquid diets.